google/j2cl/CONTRIBUTING.md

 - When iterating quickly it's best to run `j2 test`  and `j2 gen` for individual targets.
-- When starting a review always first run `j2 gen all && j2 size && j2 testall`,
-  and of course if you see anything unexpected then correct it before beginning the review.
+- When starting a review always first run `j2 presubmit`, and of course if you see anything unexpected then correct it before beginning the review.
-- It's important that you run both `j2 gen all && j2 size` after syncing.
+- It's important that you run both `j2 presubmit` after syncing.
 If you don't then the build.log's you've previously created might not reflect the current state of the repo.
 Also if you don't then the baseline against which size changes are compared in the size_report.txt won't be the right baseline.

-TODO(b/191867903): Add a `j2 presubmit` script to handle all the testing neccessary for starting a J2CL review